open-competency-library/software-development/devops/heroku/heroku1.md

 nav_order: 3
 level: 1
 badge: Cq9q8pooSYu6hyNj56SCkA
+description: Someone who is learning how to deploy applications to Heroku.
 ---
-# Heroku Developer 1

-Someone who is learning how to deploy applications to Heroku.

 ## Master the following skills:

 - Creating an application in Heroku